srizah/polycal/README.md

 ```javascript
 var calendar = new Polycal();
 ```
 Each instance has one enumerable key, which is the model.
 The model is an object array.
+By default, Polycal will model 60 months beginning with current month.
 ```javascript
 Object.keys(calendar); // ["model"]
 ```